AlexGilleran/jsx-control-statements/README.md

 Wouldn't it be easier if we could just have some syntactical sugar that turned neat `<If>`/`<Else />`/`</If>` and `<For>`/`</For>` tags into ternary ifs and `Array.map`, so you could read your render functions a bit more easily?

 So that's what this does.
-Depending on how you use it, it's either a Babel plugin (recommended) or a set of JSTransform visitors that run just before JSX transpilation (less recommended) and perform desugaring from `<If>` -> ` ? : ` and `<For>` -> `Array.map`.
+It's a Babel plugin that runs just before JSX transpilation and performs desugaring from `<If>` -> ` ? : ` and `<For>` -> `Array.map`.

+## Syntax
-## If Tag
+### If Tag

 Define an `<If>` tag like so: